maubanel/UE5-CPP-Overview/hello-world/README.md

 ##### `Step 4.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Open up Rider and press the <kbd>New Solution</kbd> button.
 Now Rider uses the visual studio nomenclature of being able to work in one solution but we can multiple projects.
-So create a
+On the left hand side we have templates for all of the languages that are supported.
+You should select **C++ | Consolder Application**, which will give us the most simple C++ application that will just run in a console.
+Now we will call the **Solution name:** `LSUCPPOverview` which we will use for the rest of this walk through.
+The project will be called `HelloWorld`.
+I leave it in the default directory and press the <kbd>Create</kbd> button to start the project.

 ![select c++ console app](images/newRiderSolution.png)